RaviTejaKomma/my_tour_of_go/README.md

   - cd src
   - mkdir hello_world
   - touch hello.go
-- open your hello.go file in some editor like VSCode, Vim etc and the code.
+- open your hello.go file in some editor like VSCode, Vim etc and write the code.

 ```go
 package main